stephengold/Minie/README.md

     + Select the "jme3-utilities-heart-2.30.0for32-sources.jar" file.
     + Click on the "Open" button again.
     + Click on the "OK" button to close the "Edit Jar Reference" dialog.
- 7. Similarly, add the Minie JAR(s).
+ 7. Similarly, add the Minie and V-HACD jar(s).
  8. Click on the "OK" button to exit the "Project Properties" dialog.

 ### Create, configure, and attach a BulletAppState